BioEvo/STAR-Fusion-WIKI/Home.md

 ### Data Resources Required:

 A reference genome and corresponding protein-coding gene annotation set, including blast-matching gene pairs must be provided to STAR-Fusion.
-We provide several alternative resources for human fusion transcript detection depending on whether you want to use GRCh37 or GRCh38 reference human genomes and corresponding Gencode annotation sets.
+We provide several alternative resources for human fusion transcript detection depending on whether you want to use GRCh37 or GRCh38 reference human genomes and corresponding [Gencode](https://www.gencodegenes.org/) annotation sets.
 Options are available here: <https://data.broadinstitute.org/Trinity/CTAT_RESOURCE_LIB/>, so choose one, and below we refer to it as 'CTAT_resource_lib.tar.gz'.
-The gene annotations in each case are restricted to the protein-coding and lincRNA transcripts.
+The 'plug-n-play' libs are that... just download, unpack it (tar -zxvf filename.tar.gz)

 If you're looking to apply STAR-Fusion using a different target, you'll need to generate the required resources as described by our [FusionFilter](http://FusionFilter.github.io) resource builder.
 FusionFilter comes included in the STAR-Fusion software.